-- Please do not provide your personal medical insurance information at time of service.
-Notify your supervisor and human resources of the injury or illness immediately the next business day. - If your injury or illness occurs outside of the Colorado Springs area (i.e., BACA, CC Cabin, while working in the field, etc.), go to the nearest medical facility for treatment.
-Contact human resources as soon as possible.

-If you choose to go to a medical facility or physician other than a designated provider, you will be responsible for all medical services incurred.

-• If you return to work after treatment and/or time off and continue to have problems as a result of your illness or injury, notify your supervisor and human resources immediately so further medical evaluation and treatment may be provided.
+- Please do not have the student employee provide their personal medical insurance information at time of service.
+Employees should notify their supervisor and Human Resources of the injury or illness immediately the next business day. - If injury or illness occurs outside of the Colorado Springs area (i.e., BACA, CC Cabin, while working in the field, etc.), employees should go to the nearest medical facility for treatment.
+Contact Human Resources as soon as possible. - If a student employee chooses to go to a medical facility or physician other than a designated provider, the student employee will be responsible for all medical services incurred. - If the employee returns to work after treatment and/or time off and continue to have problems as a result of their illness or injury, they should notify their supervisor and Human Resources immediately so further medical evaluation and treatment may be provided.